Share your photos and videos on iReport.

 The storm that killed Granger was one of at least two twisters tied to a weather system that has caused major damage in the state and wreaked havoc on Mardi Gras festivities.

 The National Weather Service confirmed that tornadoes hit the city of Rayne, about 80 miles west of Baton Rouge, and the nearby city of Crowley on Saturday morning.

 Packing winds between 111 and 135 mph, the tornado was 300 yards wide and produced damage over a 5-mile stretch, according to the weather service.

 The northwest section of Rayne was especially hard hit, with video from CNN affiliate KATC showing several buildings leveled, lots reduced to rubble and large trees knocked down.

-The mayor said a curfew is being imposed in part of the city, with people asked to stay indoors until 6 a.m.
+The mayor said a curfew was imposed in part of the city, with people asked to stay indoors until 6 a.m.
 Sunday while authorities check to ensure all is safe.
 Some of those evacuated are being cared for by the Red Cross.

 The impact zone is an area about one to two square miles, said Rayne police dispatcher Whitney Thibodaux.
 Among the buildings affected were a public housing units and Rayne High School, with damage to the computer room, library and gym.